MicrosoftDocs/customer-insights/ci-docs/data/enrichment-hub.md

 [!INCLUDE [public-preview-banner](includes/public-preview-banner.md)]

+Having more complete and accurate data about your customers enables you to engage with them more effectively and ultimately allows you to improve your business.
+Dynamics 365 Customer Insights - Data provides a number of enrichments that cleans up your data and augments it for a more consistent and complete view of your customers.
+Some enrichments, such as brand and interest enrichemtns, are based on Microsoft data and machine learning models - these enrichments are available for free with your Dynamics 365 Customer Insights - Data subscription.
+Other enrichements are provided by leading 3rd party data providers, such as Azure Maps and HERE Technologies.

-Data enrichment uses data from sources like Microsoft and other partners to enrich your unified customer data in Dynamics 365 Customer Insights - Data.
+that  way and ultimately allows you to Data enrichment uses data from sources like Microsoft and other partners to enrich your unified customer data in Dynamics 365 Customer Insights - Data.
 Enriched data provides better insights into your customers which in turn provides you better opportunities to serve them.
 Enrichments are configured using [connections](connections.md), which an administrator sets up with credentials and provides consent for data transfers.
 The connections are used by administrators and contributors to configure enrichments.

 You can also enrich your data before unification to help increase the quality of a data match and have fewer duplicates in your unified profiles.